Arindam200/mediumblog/README.md

 # @arindam1729/mediumblog

-This npm package allows you to easily post a blog article to the dev.to API.
+This npm package allows you to easily post a blog article to the Medium.
 It provides a function called `postBlog` that takes in an article object and an API key as parameters.
 The function returns a promise that resolves to the response data from the API.

 ## Installation